800-860-3105 Get Inspired Wholesale Contact Us

 The result was that fabric had to be dyed after the weaving, limiting colors and patterns.
 Silkscreen printing allowed for more delicate prints to be printed onto the woven fabric, but these would rub off and fade with time.

 Joseph Marie Jacquard saw a need in the textile market.
-With the invention of player pianos, which were pianos that played a predefined piece of music using punch cards (with the piano key positions marked on per song), the punch card system inspired Jacquard to invent a loom that was capable of weaving individually colored yarns to create woven patterned fabrics.
+With the invention of player pianos, which were pianos that played a predefined piece of music using punch cards (with the piano key positions marked on per song), the punch card system inspired Jacquard to invent a type of loom that was capable of weaving individually colored yarns to create woven patterned fabrics.

 Loom machines only weave a single yarn.
 However, a jacquard loom or jacquard system can integrate intricate colors by using multiple yarns.
-This is accomplished with a punch cards system, where the loom machine is programmed with specific positions for different yarns.
+This is accomplished with a punch card system, where the loom machine is programmed with specific positions for different yarns.

 Brocade